CMihai99/fyndro/Documentation/maintainer/PullRequestGuidelines.md

 Please create a separate branch for each issue that you're working on.

 When pushing, commit to the ``experimental`` branch.
 Do not make changes to the ``main`` branch.

 The ``experimental`` branch is only used for experimental changes which will be reviewed for approval.
 The ``main`` branch is only used for approved changes which will make it into the next version.

 ## Pushing your code

 Push your code and make a pull request as soon as you can.
-Mark the title with "[WIP]" if its still being edited.
+1Mark the title with "[WIP]" if its still being edited.

 ## Describing your pull request